numbats/iml/content/_index.md

 ## Semester 1 2020

 - Chief examiner: Professor Di Cook (ETC3250.Clayton-x@monash.edu)
-- Tutors: Ursula Laa, Samantha Dawson,
+- Tutors: Ursula Laa, Samantha Dawson, Kenji MacFarlane

 Unless your question is a personal issue or an administrative matter, please do not send us direct email.
 [Moodle](https://lms.monash.edu/course/view.php?id=63422) is appropriate for questions related to the course material.